MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-preview.md

 * Except for content ingested as a file, the content will only show up in the search results page under a custom vertical.
 This applies mainly to content where user-defined-types are used.

-To join the preview program, click [here]: https://forms.office.com/Pages/DesignPage.aspx#FormId=v4j5cvGGr0GRqy180BHbRxWYgu82J_RFnMMATAS6_chUNVYwNU1CMDNZUDBSSDZKWVo2RDJDRjRLQi4u&Preview=%7B%22PreviousTopView%22%3A%22None%22%7D&TopView=Preview.
+To join the preview program, click [here](https://forms.office.com/Pages/DesignPage.aspx#FormId=v4j5cvGGr0GRqy180BHbRxWYgu82J_RFnMMATAS6_chUNVYwNU1CMDNZUDBSSDZKWVo2RDJDRjRLQi4u&Preview=%7B%22PreviousTopView%22%3A%22None%22%7D&TopView=Preview).